Home Chemistry Element Metals

 71 Lutetium Lu [Xe]4f145d16s2

-The elements in which the extra electron enters 5f-orbitals of (n−2) main shell are called 5f-block elements, actinides, or actinones.
+The elements in which the extra electron enters the 5f-orbitals of (n−2) main shell are called 5f-block elements, actinides, or actinones.

 The atomic number, name, symbol, and electronic configuration of 5f-block elements are given below,